working with Advisers in

 - Students with Disabilities: Preparing for Postsecondary Education – Know Your Rights and Responsibilities

-Please review the following rights and responsibilities of students with disabilities, the faculty, and the Office of Support Services for Students with Disabilities:
+Please review the following rights and responsibilities of students with disabilities, the faculty, and the Office of Disability Support Services:

 Thank you for your interest in Glen Oaks Community College.
 GOCC is a small, rural community college in Southwest Michigan with an enrollment of about 1,500 students.